-Note # Description Notation 1 Bus Driver Salaries Requested amount reflects anticipated tuition revenue offset 2 Local Special Ed.
-Trans Additional bus required for current year based on SPED student population 3 Fuel for Vehicles Federal credit for alternative fuel (propane) no longer available
+Requested amount reflects anticipated tuition revenue offset Additional bus required for current year based on SPED student population Federal credit for alternative fuel (propane) no longer available

 Beginning with the 2017-18 school-year, The Board of Education signed a five-year "all-inclusive" contract with All-Star.
 This contract combined three contracts; local in-district, local special education and sports.
 There was no rate increase during this year.